daac-tools/daachorse/README.md

 ## CLI

-This repository contains a command line interface named `daacfind` for searching patterns in text files.
+This repository contains a command-line interface named `daacfind` for searching patterns in text files.

 ```
 % cat ./pat.txt